 After the queen’s head fell, it was shown to the crowd, who responded by crying: “Vive la République!”

-12. Maximilien de Robespierre imprisoned
+12. Revolutionary Maximilien de Robespierre was imprisoned here.

 If Marie-Antoinette was its most famous prisoner, the 2nd most famous would be her nemesis, Maximilien de Robespierre.